TinkererInChief/weather-alert/netlify-functions-optional/README.md

 ## When Would You Use These Functions?

-The `send-contact-email.ts` function is only needed if you want:
+The `send-contact-email.ts.example` function is only needed if you want:
 - Custom email templates (beyond Netlify's default)
 - Additional processing of form data
 - Integration with third-party services (SendGrid, etc.)